-Emergency equipment and medicines were available and checked in accordance with national guidance.
+Emergency equipment and medicines were available and checked in accordance with national guidance

 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.
-Immediate life support training with airway management for staff providing treatment to patients under sedation was also completed.

 The practice had risk assessments to minimise the risk that could be caused from substances that are hazardous to health.